Megan Little ND, NBC-HWC

 Thank you for taking the time out of your day to learn a little more about Health Coaching, Naturopathic Medicine and to meet me.

-In 2011 I started at the National College of Natural Medicine, which has been renamed National University of Natural Medicine, and in 2016 I earned my Doctorate in Naturopathic Medicine (ND).
+In 2011 I started at the National University of Natural Medicine, and in 2016 I earned my Doctorate in Naturopathic Medicine (ND).
 While in school I was drawn to nutrition and botanical medicine as treatment modalities, and filled all my electives with more nutrition, public health and sleep medicine courses.

 In 2018 my focus began to change from being a 'doctor' to becoming a health coach through training with the Mayo Clinic in Rochester, Mn.
 Although I love natural medicine, I am most passionate about how I can help people make changes for their health and decided to leave private practice in September 2019.
 While someone might consider me an 'expert' because I am an ND, I firmly believe that an individual knows what will work best for their own health journey and my job is to help you figure that out.
-In winter of 2020 I plan to sit for a certification exam to become a National Board Certified Health and Wellness Coach.
+In March 2020 I became a National Board Certified Health and Wellness Coach.
 The NBC-HWC is the only health coach certification recognized by the American Medical Association.

 When not working I love to spend my time reading, playing with my pups and trying new things in the kitchen.
-Like a true Pacific North-West girl, I love camping, hiking and being outdoors.
-I live with my husband, three dogs and one cat.
+Like a true Pacific North-West girl, I love coffee, being outdoors and the rain.